raminAudio/TennisGym/Report.md

 ###  Future Work

-As a future reward, it would be nice to try out PPO agents instead of DDPG agents.
+As for future work, it would be nice to try out PPO agents instead of DDPG agents.
 I'm curious to see how well or worse an actor only network would work.
 I would also implement the priority queue that I had attempted to implement to see if it might help with stabalizing the scores.